Skip to main content

 curl -fsSL https://raw.githubusercontent.com/Canner/WrenAI/main/skills/install.sh | bash

 The CLI auto-detects your installed agent.
 To target a specific one, add --agent <name> (e.g., claude-code, cursor, windsurf, cline).
+Only one skill (wren) is installed; the workflow guides below are served on demand with wren skills get <name>.

-This quickstart uses two of the installed skills:
+This quickstart uses two of those guides:

-wren-usageDay-to-day workflow — gather context, recall past queries, write SQL, store results
+usageDay-to-day workflow: gather context, recall past queries, write SQL, store results

-wren-generate-mdlOne-time setup — explore database schema and generate the MDL project
+generate-mdlOne-time setup: explore database schema and generate the MDL project

-Step 4 — Set up a profile
+Step 4: Set up a profile

 A profile stores your database connection info (like dbt profiles).
 Create one for the jaffle_shop DuckDB database: